roy-jingyang/roy-jingyang.github.io/_pages/research.md

 execution.
 In doing so, we aim to support organizations to make guided decisions on staff deployment and organization design.

-My research is built within *OrdinoR* ("organize resources"), our framework for organizational model mining.
+Our research is built within *OrdinoR*, a framework for organizational model mining, as illustratrated below.

 <div class="w-75 mx-auto d-block">
 <figure class="figure">